By leaving Leo Baeck College a legacy of any size, you become a guardian for the next generation of Progressive Jews.

 We understand that it may be important for you to discuss what recognition of your legacy is appropriate, perhaps to perpetuate the name and memory of a loved one.

-how to leave a legacy to leo baeck college
+How to leave a legacy to LBC

 The dictionary defines a legacy as: money or property bequeathed to another in their Will.

-a will reflects your last wishes are carried out
+A Will ensures your last wishes are carried out

-Many people don’t realise that Leo Baeck College, like many other Jewish charities, are heavily reliant on Legacies.
-While a high number of Jewish community members support at least one charity throughout their lifespan, most don’t realise the importance of naming them in their Will in order to continue their support and really make a difference.
+Many people don’t realise that Leo Baeck College, like many other Jewish charities, is heavily reliant on Legacies.
+While a number of Jewish community members support at least one charity throughout their lifespan, most don’t realise the importance of naming them in their Will in order to continue their support and really make a difference.
 That’s why it’s important to take action now, as nobody knows what tomorrow brings.

 We’re here to help – but urge you to consult both with your family and with an independent solicitor before making changes to any existing will.

-your final wishes are in your hands
+Your final wishes are in your hands

 If you don’t prepare your Will properly, you will have no control over what happens to your money and other assets after you pass away.
 Artificial rules – known as the Intestacy Laws – will determine how your assets are distributed, with the consequence that what you leave behind passes to beneficiaries you would not have selected.
 You should seek legal assistance when drafting a will to make sure everything is in order and as you wish.

-Writing a Will is inexpensive and easy when drafted by a properly qualified professional and as we’ve said, the gift you make can be as small or large as you like.
+Writing a Will is inexpensive and easy when drafted by a properly qualified professional and, as we’ve said, the gift you make can be as small or large as you like.
 We hope that Leo Baeck College is one of your beneficiaries but we also hope that you will support charities that cover whatever your passion or area of interest is.
 As long as they are a registered charity in the UK then they can benefit from your gift.

-changing an existing will
+Changing an existing will

 minor changes to a Will that has already been written.
 If you already have a Will and a solicitor, make an enquiry today about amending your Will and they will take you through the process while you decide which Jewish charity or charities you want to include in your legacy gift.